AshikaAnand12/AshikaAnand12/README.md

 &nbsp;
 [![Medium Badge](https://img.shields.io/badge/medium-%2312100E.svg?&style=for-square&logo=medium&logoColor=white)](https://medium.com/@ashika.pobbathi)

-I am a Data Science Graduate Student at San Jose State Univerisity.
+I'm pursuing a Master of Science degree in Software engineering at San Jose State University (SJSU), specializing in Data Science and my GPA is 3.9.
+I am also an experienced Software Engineer with over two years of experience in Software Development.

 **🛠 Technologies and Tools:**